-The downside to having entire the series non available as one download on Amazon, readers often speed read through it and notice a certain mistake I made.
+The downside to having entire the series now available as one download on Amazon is that readers often speed read through it and notice a certain mistake I made.
 Let me explain…

 See, the series follows the love stories of five brothers, but I didn’t originally intend to write all five love stories.
 I wrote the middle brother first.
 Love Finds You in Sun Valley came out in 2010.
 Five years later I wrote sequels for the younger brothers.
 It wasn’t until after those released that readers wanted more, so I went back and wrote stories for the older brothers.
 Enter my OOPS.

 Finding Love in Eureka is the second oldest brother’s story, but I wrote it last.
 I didn’t remember that when I wrote Sun Valley years before, it briefly mentions how Matt married his high school sweetheart.
 Anyone who reads the books chronologically reads about Matt meeting Gen (who was not his high school sweetheart), then they read the next book and get totally tripped up by that one little line.
 None of my editors or I caught this because it had been so many years between books.

 It’s similar to how the TV show Friends gave Rachel Green’s character two different birthdays.
 It happens to the best of us.
 Or that’s what I like to tell myself anyway.